Rossall School A GSG School

 Head

 Since 2018, Jeremy Quartermain, previously deputy head (academic) at Brentwood School.
 History degree from Cambridge and MPhil in medieval history from Trinity College Dublin, where he also tutored undergrads.
 Taught English overseas for a while then did a PGCE at the University of East Anglia.
-Taught history and classics at Gresham, and later promoted to head of sixth form; joined Brentwood in 2013.
-He's also a freelance educator for the Holocaust Educational Trust.
-A keen musician, he is married to Fiona, who hails from County Galway and has taught at both primary and secondary level.
-They have three young daughters.
+Was a history and classics teacher at Gresham, where he was later promoted to head of sixth form.
+He is also a freelance tutor for the Holocaust Educational Trust.

 Subscribe now for instant access to read The Good Schools Guide review.